Martycat111/n64js/README.md

 # n64js

 n64js is an n64 emulator written in (mostly) pure ES6 JavaScript.
 It runs many roms at full framerate.
-This respotory is owned by martycat111 and does not require bun and can be ran offline without a server.
+This respitory is owned by martycat111 and does not require bun and can be ran offline without a server.

 ## Why?